gguillotte/puppet-docs/source/hiera/3.3/configuring.markdown

 [deep_merge_gem_docs]: https://github.com/danielsdeleo/deep_merge/blob/master/README.md

 {% partial ./_hiera_deprecation.md %}
+>
+> Hiera 3 configuration files are compatible with newer versions of Hiera, but configuration files in newer versions of Hiera _are not_ compatible with Hiera 3 and older.

 Hiera's config file is usually referred to as `hiera.yaml`.
 Use this file to configure the [hierarchy][], which backend(s) to use, and settings for each backend.